PoisotLab/ms_network_prediction/manuscript.md

 [@Morales-Castilla2015InfBio].
 We can represent these networks of interactions as graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco;
 @Pascual2006EcoNet].
 The value of each edge each represents information about that interaction.
 We can represent this network using a matrix, using 1s and 0s to represent the presence or absence of an interaction between species $i$ and species $j$ at each matrix entry $(i,j)$.
 [@Dunne2006NetStr].
 This construct allows for convenient computation of network properties, particularly properties relating to network structure.
-Network and interaction types include: *unipartite networks,* where each species can be linked any other species, species (these are typically used to represent food webs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise
+Networks can be used to represent a variety of interaction types, including: *unipartite networks,* where each species can be linked any other species, species (these are typically used to represent food webs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise